 By Boyce Thompson

-It’s curious that Mid-Century Modern homes (or Eichler house plans) are enjoying a comeback.
+It’s curious that Mid-Century Modern homes are enjoying a comeback.
 The design of these post-WWII homes, open and light-filled, was supposed to point toward the future, not become a desired object of the past.
 But with their accent on sculpted interior spaces and seamless connections between indoor and outdoor spaces, the best MCM homes deliver a captivating lifestyle that still has traditional home styles playing catch up.
 When they come on the market, homes built by Joseph Eichler or designed by Cliff May, Robert Neutra, A. Quincy Jones, and others often sell for a premium.

 Several designers in the Houseplans portfolio sell updated versions of Mid-Century Modern homes that are worth investigating.
 It would be tough to replicate the design of the original homes, built when codes were lenient to non-existent.
 Today’s energy codes make it difficult to use the copious amounts of glass found in the originals.
 While the form of these homes appears simple enough to build, many of the details (particularly the junctions where different materials met) can be expensive to execute.
 And the intimate connections between the home and natural landscape may require a special lot or landscaping plan.